 Program on Legal and Constitutional History

 Virginia’s Program on Legal and Constitutional History creates a rich intellectual community of scholars and students with shared historical interests.
-It sponsors a dual-degree opportunity and organizes workshops and author talks focused in the field.

 The program sponsors a series of monthly legal history lunch workshops in which scholars and Virginia faculty members present works in progress.
 Advanced J.D.-M.A. candidates participate in these workshops and even present drafts of their own M.A. theses.

 The program also sponsors a series of lectures and panel discussions in which authors of recent important books are invited to engage in discussions of their work with students and faculty participating in the Colloquium in American Legal History.

 Oct.
 24 — Tim Lovelace, Indiana University (co-sponsored by the Center for the Study of Race and the Law)

 Nov.
 14 — Dan Hulsebosch, New York University

 Nov.
 28 — Martha Jones, University of Michigan